LOADING ...

 Lotta people understand how important it is.

-And I don't know type of energy I'mma push out,
+And I don't know what of energy I'mma push out,

-Or where it from.
-Trip me out sometimes
+Or where it comes from. me out sometimes

 Because the spirits, we ain't really

-We just our dead homies tell stories for us
+We just letting our dead homies tell for us

-I wanted to read one thing to you.
+I wanted to one last thing to you.

-It's actually something a good friend had describing my world.
+It's actually a good friend had wrote describing my world.

 It

-"The caterpillar is a to the streets that conceived it
+"The caterpillar is a prisoner to the streets conceived it

-Its only job is to eat or consume everything around it, in to protect itself from this mad city
+Its only job is to eat or consume everything around it, in order to protect from this mad city

-While consuming its environment the caterpillar begins to ways to survive
+While consuming its the caterpillar begins to notice ways to survive

-One thing it noticed is how much the world him, but praises the butterfly
+One thing it noticed is how much the shuns him, but praises the butterfly

-The butterfly represents the talent, the thoughtfulness, and the beauty within the
+The butterfly represents the talent, the thoughtfulness, and the beauty the caterpillar

-But having a harsh outlook on life the sees the butterfly as weak
+But having a harsh outlook on life the caterpillar the butterfly as weak

 Already surrounded by this mad